mkolod/fast_upsampling/README.md

 ### What is this?

 This implementation of bilinear upsampling is considerably faster than the native PyTorch one in half precision (fp16).
-For example, for a tensor of size (128, 3, 224, 224), on a Titan V and Core i7-7800X CPU @ 3.50GHz, this implementation was 1.5x faster for fprop and 3.5x faster in backprop.
-Single precision (fp32) performance is essentially the same as the original implementation.
+It is also slightly faster for single precision (fp32).
+See the "Performance" section below.

 ### Requirements
 * PyTorch 1.0.0+